DCAN-Labs/dcan_bold_processing/README.md

 fMRI pipeline or its DCAN derivative.
 It is not intended for use with other preprocessed data, so use at your own peril.

+## installation

+Installation requires use of the matlab compiler tool distributed with matlab, or acquiring an up-to-date version of the binaries.

+git clone git@gitlab.com:Fair\_lab/dcan\_signal\_processing.git

+cd dcan\_signal\_processing

+./compile.sh <matlab compiler>

 ## dcan\_signal\_processing.py

 main wrapper for signal processing scripts.